Utah Robbery Defense Attorney

 Can you be charged with robbery if no weapon was used?

-What are the penalties for robbery in Utah?
+What penalties are possible for robbery in Utah?

 Should I talk to police if I am being investigated for robbery?